MissNG-Git/Portfolio/README.md

 - Determine gh-pages deployment issue

+- Incorporate modals to project images

 ### ≫ ──── ≪•◦ USABILITY ◦•≫ ──── ≪

 1. Navigate to deployed application page on [Heroku](https://missng-portfolio.herokuapp.com/)
-2. Scroll down through page or alternative click one of the links at the top.
+2. Scroll down through page or alternatively click one of the links at the top.